Skip to main content

 J

-Jumbo Loan — A mortgage exceeding conforming loan limits set by the FHFA, currently $766,550 in most areas.
+Jumbo Loan — A mortgage exceeding the standard loan limit set by the FHFA, currently $766,550 in most areas—above this threshold, government-backed programs like Fannie Mae and Freddie Mac won’t finance the loan.

 L